micromark/micromark-extension-mdx-jsx/readme.md

 ###### Element or fragment attribute values

 JSX elements or JSX fragments as attribute values are not supported.
-The reason for this change is that it would be confusing whether Markdown would work.
+The reason for this change is that it would be confusing whether markdown would work.

 Incorrect: